-The table below details the existing lease terms and renewal options for each of the UHS hospital facilities, giving effect to the above-mentioned renewals:
+The table below details the existing lease terms and renewal options for each of the UHS hospital facilities:

-Annual Renewal Minimum End of Term Hospital Name Type of Facility Rent Lease Term (years) McAllen Medical Center Acute Care \$ 5,485,000 December, 2016 15(a) Wellington Regional Medical Center Acute Care \$ 3,030,000 December, 2016 15(b) Southwest Healthcare System, Inland Valley Campus Acute Care \$ 2,648,000 December, 2016 15(b) The Bridgeway Behavioral Health \$ 930,000 December, 2014 10(c)
+Annual Renewal Minimum End of Term Hospital Name Type of Facility Rent Lease Term (years) McAllen Medical Center Acute Care \$5,485,000 December, 2016 15(a) Wellington Regional Medical Center Acute Care \$3,030,000 December, 2016 15(b) Southwest Healthcare System, Inland Valley Campus Acute Care \$2,648,000 December, 2016 15(b)

-- (a) UHS has three 5-year renewal options at existing lease rates (through 2031). - (b) UHS has one 5-year renewal option at existing lease rates (through 2021) and two 5-year renewal options at fair market value lease rates (2022 through 2031). - (c) UHS has two 5-year renewal options at fair market value lease rates (2015 through 2024).
+- (a) UHS has three 5-year renewal options at existing lease rates (through 2031). - (b) UHS has one 5-year renewal option at existing lease rates (through 2021) and two 5-year renewal options at fair market value lease rates (2022 through 2031).

 Management cannot predict whether the leases with subsidiaries of UHS, which have renewal options at existing lease rates or fair market value lease rates, or any of our other leases, will be renewed at the end of their lease term.
 If the leases are not renewed at their current rates or the fair market value lease rates, we would be required to find other operators for those facilities and/or enter into leases on terms potentially less favorable to us than the current leases.
-The Bridgeway's lease term is scheduled to expire in December, 2014 and we can provide no assurance that this lease will be renewed at the fair market value lease rate.
+In addition, if subsidiaries of UHS exercise their options to purchase the respective leased hospital facilities upon expiration of the lease terms, our future revenues could decrease if we were unable to earn a favorable rate of return on the sale proceeds received, as compared to the rental revenue currently earned pursuant to the hospital leases.

-Officers and Employees: Our officers are all employees of a wholly-owned subsidiary of UHS and although as of December 31, 2013 we had no salaried employees, our officers do typically receive annual stock-based compensation awards in the form of restricted stock.
-In special circumstances, if warranted and deemed appropriate by the Compensation Committee of the Board of Trustees, our officers may also receive one-time special compensation awards in the form of restricted stock and/or cash bonuses.
+Officers and Employees: Our officers are all employees of a wholly-owned subsidiary of UHS and although as of December 31, 2014 we had no salaried employees, our officers do typically receive annual stock-based compensation awards in the form of restricted stock.
+In special circumstances, if warranted and deemed appropriate by the Compensation Committee of the Board of Trustees, our officers may also receive one-time compensation awards in the form of restricted stock and/or cash bonuses.

-Share Ownership: As of December 31, 2013 and 2012, UHS owned 6.1% and 6.2%, respectively, of our outstanding shares of beneficial interest.
+Share Ownership: As of December 31, 2014 and 2013, UHS owned 5.9% and 6.1%, respectively, of our outstanding shares of beneficial interest.

-SEC reporting requirements of UHS: UHS is subject to the reporting requirements of the SEC and is required to file annual reports containing audited financial information and quarterly reports containing unaudited financial information.
-Since the leases on the hospital facilities leased to wholly-owned subsidiaries of UHS comprised approximately 30% of our consolidated revenues for each of the years ended December 31, 2013 and 2012 and 55% of our consolidated revenues for the years ended December 31, 2011, and since a subsidiary of UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website at www.sec.gov.
+SEC reporting requirements of UHS: UHS is subject to the reporting requirements of the Securities and Exchange Commission ("SEC") and is required to file annual reports containing audited financial information and quarterly reports containing unaudited financial information.
+Since the leases on the hospital facilities leased to wholly-owned subsidiaries of UHS comprised approximately 28% of our consolidated revenues for the year ended December 31, 2014 and 30% of our consolidated revenues for each of the years ended December 31, 2013 and 2012, and since a subsidiary of UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website at www.sec.gov.
 These filings are the sole responsibility of UHS and are not incorporated by reference herein.